RajLabMSSM/ggLocusZoom/README.md

 So I made a user-friendly version of it in R that allows you to customize it as a ggplot-like object.

 **Note**: [my.LocusZoom](https://my.locuszoom.org) now offers the ability to upload all your sum stats at once and make plots for each locus, which helps reduce the redundancy of making each plot individually.
+That said, it currently doesn't let you customize the resulting figures.

 <hr>